LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 Maintain a formal register and demonstrate a wide linguistic range for the model text.
 Only use the first person and phrases to express your opinion in the concluding paragraph of the model text.
-Keep the word count of the model text between 100% and 120% of the specified target.
+It is important that you keep the word count of the model text between 100% and 120% of the specified target.

 For the model text, please respond in a table with two columns.
 The first column should contain the model text.
 The second column should explain the